sumitLKpatel/gitsm/README.md

   - Clones a Git repository and prompts for SSH key selection.
   - `--dir <directory>`: Specify a target directory.

+- `convert [repoPath]`
+  - Converts an existing repository to use gitsm SSH key management
+  - If no path provided, uses the current directory
+  - Helps switch from HTTPS to SSH if needed
+  - Interactive SSH key selection and testing

 - `list keys`
   - Lists all available SSH keys found in `~/.ssh`.